-- Sea salt and freshly cracked black pepper, to taste (optional)
+- Sea salt and freshly ground black pepper, to taste (optional)

-- Fresh basil, sliced into thin strips (optional)
+- Basil leaves, sliced into thin strips (optional)

 - 1. If using the arugula, place it in a clean sink of cold water.
 Swish it well to make sure there isn’t any sand or dirt clinging to it.
 Spin-dry in a salad spinner or pat dry with a clean tea towel.